Time to

 - Is there anything on your mind that you’d like to talk about?

-- I’ve noticed you seem a bit different lately.
+- I’ve noticed you seem a bit different recently.
 How are things going for you?

 - How are you coping with everything that’s going on in your life right now?